JustinLove/devastated_metal_biome/README.md

 # Devastated Metal Biome

-Adds a lot of craters (and a number of unit cannons, because, hey, it was a war zone) Devastation varies with water height; if you convert a regular metal planet it has water height 0 and you won't see any craters.
+Adds a lot of craters (and a number of unit cannons, because, hey, it was a war zone)  This biome type can also have height variation (bent out of shape)

 Additional biome - this one isn't shipped with the game, and a server mod will be required to play it.
-Repo is client mod currently; change the type and identifier if you are copying it over.
+The repo is set up as a client mod, the grunt task 'server' will copy files over.

 ## Development